cppalliance/safe-cpp/proposal/draft.md

 Liveness is stored in bit vectors called `regions`.
 There's a region for loans `^x` and `^y` and there's a region for variables with borrow types, such as `ref`.
 There are also regions for user-defined types with lifetime parameters, such as `string_view`.

-A lifetime constraint `'R0 : 'R1 : P` reads as "region 0 outlives region 1 at point P." The compiler emits constraints when encountering assignment and function calls involving types with regions.
+A lifetime constraint `'R0 : 'R1 : P` reads "region 0 outlives region 1 at point P." The compiler emits constraints when encountering assignment and function calls involving types with regions.

 ```cpp
     #feature on safety